 3. Drivers eye glare:

-There are certain types of glare that cause serious effects on the driver’s visual performance.
+There are certain types of glare that cause serious effects on the driver’s visual performance, various types of glare as follows:

 It is also known as a disability glare that develops from stray light, which damages visual efficiency due to reduced visual efficiency.